Irostovsky/CurrencyTracker/README.md

 * Track Visited Countries
 * Track Collected Currencies
-* Charts show you how far along you are!
+* Charts show you how far along you are!!